AtsushiSakai/PythonRobotics/docs/modules/control/move_to_a_pose_control/move_to_a_pose_control.rst

 To describe the configuration of a car on a 2D plane, we need three DOFs (i.e., x, y, and theta).
 But to drive a car we only need two control commands (theta_engine and theta_steering_wheel).
 This difference is because of a constraint between the x and y DOFs.
 The relationship between the delta_x and delta_y is governed by the theta_steering_wheel.

-Note that a car is normally a non-Holonomic system but if the road is slippery, the car turns into a Holonomic system and thus it needs three independt commands to be controlled.
+Note that a car is normally a non-Holonomic system but if the road is slippery, the car turns into a Holonomic system and thus it needs three independent commands to be controlled.

 Move to a Pose Control
 ----------------------